jake-knerr/cogent/README.md

 ### Overview

-#### A "service" may exclusively manage an aspect(s) of state, and/or expose methods for child components to change said state and dispatch updates.
+#### A single component may delegate to a "service" the management of an aspect(s) of state-owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.

-Once a service manages a part of state, then all components must use the service to read or change that aspect of state.
+Delegation can simply be intent.
+There is no need to explicitly pass the state-owning component to the service.

-#### Services can do anything.
+#### Services can do anything that the delegating component can.

 Services can directly interact with components via their API.

 #### Notifications of updates must flow downwards through all the notified components from the owning component.

 Services can automatically send notifications based on a tree structure, which ensures a top-down flow.

-#### Services should not accept initialization values.

-This way services can be used globally by encapsulated components.

 #### That's it.
 Don't overthink it.